Flowm/ll4-modelcar/README.md

 All components in the model car (Pandaboard, RaspberryPI) are running Genode with Fiasco.OC.

 # Architecture
-Control data is received on a MQTT topic, processed on the ECU (pandaboard) and then passed to the servo controller (Raspberry PI).
+Control data is received on a MQTT topic, processed on the ECU (pandaboard) and then passed via MQTT to the high level servo controller (Raspberry PI).
+It comunicates with the low level servo controller(pololu maestro) over a serial port which then controles the servos with a pwm signal.

 # Install
 Execute setup.sh